cfedermann/Appraise/README.md

 <b style="background-color: yellow"><u>!!!
-Please note that the new official repository of Appraise is now https://github.com/AppraiseDev/Appraise.
+Please note that the new official repository of Appraise is now <a href="https://github.com/AppraiseDev/Appraise">https://github.com/AppraiseDev/Appraise</a>.
 The newest release available from there includes code used at WMT 2020 and better documentation. !!!</u></b>

 <h1 id="appraise_evaluation_system">Appraise Evaluation System</h1>